Rethink the cool

 VEGETARIAN TOE AND HEEL

-PORTUGESE UNION FACTORY - CONCHAS ET FRARES OR QUALISHOE
+PORTUGUESE UNION FACTORY - CONCHAS ET FRERES OR QUALISHOE

 DESIGNED BY THE ONE-AND-ONLY JOHN FLUEVOG